matthewgilbert/pdblp/README.md

 ```

 and then viewed in ./doc/_build.
 Before building this ensure that you are
-logged into a Bloomberg terminal as this this required for building many of the
+logged into a Bloomberg terminal as this is required for building many of the
 examples.